Take your Cast-Iron Mac n Cheese to a whole new level by cooking it on the grill over your campfire.

 Instructions

-- Take your milk out of the cooler or trailer fridge to let warm up on the table.
+- Take milk out of the cooler or fridge to let come to room temperature or lightly warm in a microwave.

 - Melt butter in a medium saucepan over medium heat.
-Once it’s melted, add your flour to the butter and start whisking.
-Let the flour cook out for at least 3 minutes.
+Once melted, add flour to the butter and start whisking.
+Let the flour cook out for at least 2-3 minutes.

-- Using your fingers (like our mother's before us) take some butter and rub it all over the bottom and insides of the cast iron pan.
+- Using your fingers take some butter and rub it all over the bottom and insides of the cast-iron pan, or alternately spray with cooking oil.

 - Cover with tin foil and place right on campfire grate or barbecue over low flame or indirect heat.